-

 Investigation needed into foreign election meddling

-We need an independent, non-partisan public inquiry into foreign election meddling that goes beyond China.
+We need an independent public inquiry into foreign election meddling that goes beyond China.
 Powerful, non-government foreign entities, including foreign-influenced corporations, regularly intervene in our elections.
 Their meddling is more effective than China’s because they hire Canadian managers and seem Canadian.
 They know how to sway voters better than China’s operatives.

 -